 Beach boulders provided anchorage for mussels, rock oysters, limpets, gooseneck barnacles and, in crevices, the octopus.
 Sqibqw (skeebqw) whose salty tentacles (loose salt came with white settlement) were popular.
-Beaches of cobble, gravel and sand
+Beaches of cobble, gravel and sand harbored extensive molluscan life.
+Mussels, tulqw (tool-qw), commonly formed huge mats from which they could be picked and roasted on coals.

 Clam gardens also appear to have been developed in the area.
 People selected a rich clam bed in boulder or cobble fields and cleared rocks from a space as large as 40 by 30 feet that were piled on the sides.
 These were often boulders of considerable size and covered with barnacles that required a great deal of care and effort to move.
 During the times raiding parties harried the people, gathering groups always included men of the village.
 With the help of wooden pry bars, skid longs, stout lines made of interwoven limbs and woven mats to protect skin, they could muscle out the larger boulders.
-When found clam predators like moon snails (Euspira lewisii) - ka'mani (KAH-mah-nee) and starfish (Asteroidia)-q'wəla'či (qwul-AH-chee), 'fingers' (how wonderful is that?), were removed.
-Several gardens have recently been found in the Shoreline area even though the building of the Great Northern sea wall has altered the beach by sharply reducing the normal influx of sand and rock from eroding bluffs.28
+When found clam predators like moon snails (Euspira lewisii) - ka'mani (KAH-mah-nee) and starfish (Asteroidia)--q'wəla'či (qwul-AH-chee), 'fingers' (how wonderful is that?), were removed.
+Several gardens have recently been found in the Shoreline area, despite the fact that the building of the Great Northern sea wall has altered the beach by sharply reducing the normal influx of sand and rock from eroding bluffs.28